spannozzo/kalah-6/readme.md

 # Kalah 6

-Creation of a rest game with open document 3.
+Creation of a rest game with docker, spring boot, swagger, open document 3, and mongodb.

 ## Description

-Mancalah / Kalah REST game with six tokens for each pits, instead of four.
+Mancala / Kalah REST game with six tokens for each pits, instead of four.

 ## Getting Started